arnog/vue-mathlive/README.md

 Next, the wrapper should be imported, then the two connected using `Vue.use()`

-Note: this repository only contains the sample.
-The Vue wrapper is packaged with the main MathLive library.

 **Caution**: If you are getting runtime errors when instantiating a mathfield component and a warning in the console from Vue about "You are using the runtime-only build of Vue..." make sure to add `runtimeCompiler: true`